 The purpose of the surface water availability resource assessment is to model the response of surface water bodies (streams and lakes) to meeting current and forecasted consumptive water demands.
 In this planning cycle, a new model - the Basin Environmental Assessment Model (BEAM) - was developed for use in planning and permitting.
 The new model greatly improves our ability to evaluate surface water availability at a high level of resolution.
-Figure 3-2 is a schematic of the BEAM model domains in the Middle Chattahoochee region.
-Models for the Apalachicola-Chattahoochee-Flint (ACF) Basin and the Alabama-Coosa-Tallapoosa (ACT) provided results for this region.
-Each point in the schematic represents a water resource facility, for which the BEAM model can generate results on surface water availability.
+Figure 3-2 is a schematic of the BEAM model domains in the Middle Chattahoochee Region.
+Models for the ACF Basin and the Alabama-Coosa-Tallapoosa (ACT) provided results for this region.
+Each point in the schematic represents a water resource facility for which the BEAM model can generate results on surface water availability.
 In prior planning cycles, model results were only generated at a few nodes in each basin.

 Important inputs to the model include water supply demands, treated wastewater returns, reservoir operations, and instream flow requirements.
 The model was calibrated to stream gage data from the modeled river basins and using estimates of unimpaired flows for the modeling horizon.
-The unimpaired flow estimates were updated for this assessment.
+The unimpaired flow estimates were updated for this assessment.4

-For reservoir operations, the assessment was conducted using the current US Army Corps of Engineers Water Control Manual (WCM) for Apalachicola-Chattahoochee-Flint operations for federal reservoirs.
+For reservoir operations, the assessment was conducted using the current USACE WCM for ACF operations for federal reservoirs.
 For other reservoirs, the resource assessment incorporates data from reservoir owners if they provided storage and operational data to GAEPD for this purpose.
-Storage and operational data was not available for Georgia Power reservoirs in the region, and these reservoirs were modeled as run-of-river projects
+Storage and operational data were not available for Georgia Power reservoirs in the region, and these reservoirs were modeled as run-of-river projects.